petermattia/petermattia/_posts/2024-02-18-boring-batteries.markdown

 15. Keep improving the process as future sites are scoped.
 Most of the R&D focus should be on process improvements, including cell design changes in the service of process improvements.
 At this stage, I'd start investing in more R&D.

 This startup would be painful, not to mention expensive, but I think this playbook is about right.
-To be fair, it's not at all creative: it's essentially cloning what successful Chinese battery companies have done.
+To be fair, it's not at all creative: it's essentially cloning what successful Chinese battery companies have already done.

 I would seriously consider starting this if I wasn't working on [Glimpse](https://glimp.se) (launching soon!).
 If you're reading this post and feeling inspired, please do this!